stevebroll/stevebroll.github.io/index.md

 I am a PhD Candidate at Cornell University working with Dr. Martin Wells, Dr. Sumanta Basu, and Dr. Myung-Hee Lee on high-dimensional batch effect correction and feature selection for longitudinal -omics data. <br> <br>

 I finished my B.S. in Statistics at Texas A&M University in 2020.
-My primary advisor was Dr. Irina Gaynanova, who helped me write an R package [`iglu`](https://cran.r-project.org/package=iglu) and corresponding Shiny App that handles metric calculations and visualizations for data from Continuous Glucose Monitors (CGMs).
+My primary advisor was Dr. Irina Gaynanova, who helped me write an R package <a href="https://cran.r-project.org/package=iglu">'iglu'</a> and corresponding Shiny App that handles metric calculations and visualizations for data from Continuous Glucose Monitors (CGMs).
 <br/> <br/>